puntorigen/easy-model/README.md

 ## Examples

-Check out the `examples` directory for more detailed examples:
+For more detailed examples and practical applications, check out the `examples` directory in the repository:

 - `examples/relationship_example.py`: Demonstrates the enhanced relationship handling features
 - `examples/diario_example.py`: Shows how to use relationship features with diary entries